 Accessible classic literature for middle-school readers?
-Soon, Poe Illustrated will fill that bill.
-We have this Edgar Allan Poe collection of stories in pre-production right now.
-We plan to publish in April 2021.
-It will include three illustrated Poe stories – our previously published Thou Art the Man and Hop-Frog, plus a new Adapted Classics title – The System of Dr. Tarr and Professor Fether.
+Poe Illustrated will fill that bill.
+This Edgar Allan Poe collection is available now.
+It was published on November 15, 2021.
+It includes three illustrated Poe stories - our previously published Thou Art the Man and Hop-Frog, plus a new Adapted Classics title - The System of Dr. Tarr and Professor Fether.

 What makes Literature Accessible?

 What makes for accessible classic literature?
-First and foremost, who doesn’t like looking at illustrations executed with surpassing skill and imagination?
-That’s exactly what Marc Johnson-Pencook brings to our adapted classic stories.
-You’ll see a series of three of them attached to this post.
-Poe Illustrated will include 49 illustrations like these.
+First and foremost, who doesn't like to look at illustrations executed with surpassing skill and imagination?
+That's exactly what Marc Johnson-Pencook brings to our adapted classic stories.
+You'll see six of his illustrations from various stories on our Look & See page.
+Poe Illustrated includes 49 illustrations like these.

 Finally, classic literature usually requires some language modification to make it accessible for middle school readers.
 We deeply respect the authors who created the stories we adapt.
 Consequently, we only lightly touch-up their prose, mostly to simplify it.
 But also to modernize it.
-We are proud that VOYA Magazine rated our Adapted Classics collection as Top Shelf Fiction for Middle School Readers.« Back
+We are proud that Voya Magazine rated our Adapted Classics collection as Top Shelf Fiction for Middle School Readers.